cognitedata/reveal/apps/platypus-cdf-cli/README.md

 cdf status
 ```

-## Templates Generate
+## Data models generate

-This command generates the client side code for the specified project in `cdfrc.json`.
+This command generates the client side code for the specified project.

 Currently following plugins are supported only: